mpa139/allanlab/_pages/getting-started-iu-supercomputer.md

 On each supercomputer you will have a home directory with an allocation of 100GB.
 You may also request additional storage (default 800GB and up to 1.6TB) on Slate.
 For projects with larger storage needs or a project with data shared across multiple users, we can request space on Slate-Project where we can request up to 15TB for free (with charges for larger storage requests).

+On the supercomputer
+Slate-project storage is found at: `/N/project/your-project-name` Slate storage is found at: `/N/slate/your-user-name`

 ## Logging in to the supercomputer for the first time
 Yay!
 You have an account and you're ready to go.
 Let's do it.